Frode Grodås

 Frode Grodås (born 24 October 1964) is a Norwegian football coach and former national team goalkeeper.
-Capped 50 times for his country, he participated at the 1998 FIFA World Cup as well as being an unused substitute at the 1994 FIFA World Cup.
+He participated at the 1998 FIFA World Cup as well as being an unused substitute at the 1994 FIFA World Cup.

 Early life

 Originally from Hornindal Municipality in Sogn og Fjordane, Grodås was born in Volda, Norway.

 Playing career

 During his career he played for several Norwegian clubs.
 After his ten-year spell at Lillestrøm he spent six years abroad, in England, Germany and Spain.
 He won the English FA Cup in 1997 with Chelsea, keeping a clean sheet in a 2–0 win in the final.
 He rounded off his career with Norwegian Division One team Hønefoss.

 Grodås was last capped in 2002, aged 37 years and 318 days, and is the fourth oldest player at the Norwegian national team.